A german wastewater treatment plant with a capacity of 1,800 households includes several mechanical and biological wastewater treatment facilities.

 - Reliable and accurate flow measurement of activated sludge for automatic pump control

-- Secure automatic control of the recirculation proportional to the demand
+- Secure automatic control of the recirculation quantity in proportion to the current feed quantity

 - Easy to retrofit measuring point during ongoing operation, without any pipe work and without the need to modify the existing pipeline system